-Due to the fact that interest rates have changed since execution of the swaps, the swaps had an estimated fair value at March 31, 2016 equal to their termination cost which would have required the Corporation to pay \$64.3 million to its swap counterparties at March 31, 2016 had it terminated the swaps at that date.
-The fair value of the swaps fluctuates with the change in the term structure of the LIBOR swap market.
-Because the interest the Corporation pays on variable rate bonds adjusts with changing market based interest rates, the bonds do not have a corresponding change in their fair value.
-The fair value was estimated using the zero-coupon method.
+The fair value for the swap agreements is the estimated exit price that assumes that a transaction occurs in the Corporation's principal market, or in the Corporation's most advantageous market in the absence of a principal market.
+Due to the fact that interest rates have changed since execution of the swaps, the Corporation's swap agreements have a negative fair value and therefore are in a liability position at March 31, 2017.
+The fair value was estimated using the income approach.
 This method calculates the future net settlement payments required by the swap, assuming that the current forward rates implied by the yield curve correctly anticipate future spot interest rates.
 These payments are then discounted using the spot rates implied by the current yield curve for hypothetical zero-coupon bonds due on the date of each future net settlement on the swap.
+The valuation of the swap agreements relies primarily on observable inputs, therefore, the swaps are classified in Level 2.